IaianThompson/IaianThompson/README.md

-About Me
 My name is Iaian Thompson.
 I am a 21-year-old marketing digital marketing specialist.
-Achieving my marketing certification through chegg skills I exceed in:
-Email Marketing
-SEO
-URL Slugs
-Content Marketing
-A/B Testing
-Buyers Persona
-Style Guides
-Creative Briefs
-Blogs
-About Me

-My name is Iaian Thompson.
-I am a 21 year old marketing digital marketing specialist.
-Achieving my marketing certification through chegg skills I exceed in:
+Achieving my marketing certification through Chegg skills I exceed in:

-Email Marketing
+- Email Marketing

-SEO
+- SEO

-URL Slugs
+- URL Slugs

-Content Marketing
+- Content Marketing

-A/B Testing
+- A/B Testing

-Buyers Persona
+- Buyers Persona

-Style Guides
+- Style Guides

-Creative Briefs
+- Creative Briefs

-Blogs
+- Blogs

 Since 2019 I joined the internet, around the rise of TikTok, and with other various platforms taking the concept of short-form content and running with it.
-I excel at creating meaning behind few words and making a big impact through nostalgia and being genuine.
-Working in the marketing field I have given many musicians & and small labels with their marketing while also adapting my content to adhere to internet standard.
-Working on the marketing field I have given several musicians & and small labels with their marketing while also adapting my content to adhere to internet standard.
-I thrive to make the best of the situation, if a post, blog, video, or any other form of advertisement doesn't go in its intended direction, we learn from it and advance and learn from it.
+I excel at creating meaning behind a few words and making a big impact through nostalgia and being genuine.
+Working in the marketing field I have given many musicians & and small labels with their marketing while also adapting my content to adhere to internet standards.
+Working in marketing, I have given several musicians & and small labels with their marketing while also adapting my content to adhere to internet standards.
+I strive to make the best of the situation, if a post, blog, video, or any other form of advertisement doesn't go in its intended direction, we learn from it and advance and learn from it.